 This property is part of our Hilton Western Portfolio and is subject to a master lease acquired by iStar in 1997.
+In January 2017, Hilton Worldwide Holdings Inc. announced that it had completed a spinoff of Park Hotels & Resorts Inc. (NYSE: PK).
+We have amended the master lease to substitute a wholly owned subsidiary of Park Hotels & Resorts Inc. as the guarantor of the tenant's obligations under the master lease.
 We own the land and the improvements at this property.
 Under the master lease, the tenant has the right to purchase this hotel at fair market value if the hotel suffers a major casualty or condemnation event, as defined in the master lease.
 See "Risk Factors-Risks Related to Our Portfolio and Our Business-Our master lease relating to five hotel properties and our GNL relating to the Lock Up Self Storage Facility provide the tenants with the right to purchase our land in certain circumstances."

-Property Lease Address: 7450 Hazard Center Dr., San Diego, CA Tenant: HLT Operate DTWC LLC MSA: San Diego-Carlsbad Guarantor: Park Intermediate Holdings LLC Property Type: Hotel Lease Commencement Date: 8/1/199 Unit/Keys: 300 Lease Expiration Date: 12/31/202 Square Feet: 236,745 Original Term: 30 yrs (9 yrs remaining Occupancy: 88% Tenant Extension Options: Two 5-year option Year Built / Major Reno Date: 1991/2012 - · · · 5 Contractual Rent Percentage rent equal to 7.5% of the positive difference Escalations or between the aggregate operating revenue of th Percentage Rent: hotels and the aggregate base operating revenu 5 of the hotel Underlying Property NOI: \$7.6M In Place Base Rent (Annualized): \$1.11 Ground Rent Coverage: 6.76x TTM Additional Rent: \$0.61 Total Cash Rent: \$1.71 Total GAAP Rent: \$1.71
+I Property Lease Address: 7450 Hazard Center Dr., San Diego, CA Tenant: HLT Operate DTWC LLC MSA: Property Type: San Diego-Carlsbad Hotel Guarantor: Lease Commencement Date: Park Intermediate Holdings LLC 8/1/1995 Unit/Keys: 300 Lease Expiration Date: 12/31/2025 Square Feet: 236,745 Original Term: 30 yrs (9 yrs remaining) Occupancy: 88% Tenant Extension Options: Two 5-year options Year Built / Major Reno Date: 1991/2012 Contractual Rent Escalations or Percentage Rent: Percentage rent equal to 7.5% of the positive difference between the aggregate operating revenue of the hotel and the approximately \$12.4 million base operating revenue of the hotel Underlying Property NOI: Ground Rent Coverage: \$7.6M 6.76x In Place Base Rent (Annualized): TTM Additional Rent: Total Cash Rent: Total GAAP Rent: \$1.1M \$0.6M \$1.7M \$1.7M